Prototyping levels with CSG¶

 Path: Extruded along a Path node.
 This operation is commonly called lofting.

-The Path mode must be provided with a Path node to work.
-In the Path node, draw the path and the polygon in CSGPolygon will extrude along the given path.
+The Path mode must be provided with a Path3D node to work.
+In the Path node, draw the path and the polygon in CSGPolygon3D will extrude along the given path.

-Any mesh can be used for CSGMesh; the mesh can be modelled in other software and imported into Godot.
+Any mesh can be used for CSGMesh3D; the mesh can be modelled in other software and imported into Godot.
 Multiple materials are supported.
 There are some restrictions for geometry:

 it must be closed,